bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

-- `Currency` --  A `Price List` can contain records for multiple currencies. *Only price records that match the store's default currency determine storefront and in-cart prices.* Although BigCommerce supports a storefront currency selection, this is not currently integrated with Price Lists and will merely convert prices from the store's default currency for display convenience.
+- **Currency:** a price list can contain records for multiple currencies. *Only price records that match the store's default currency determine storefront and in-cart prices.* Although BigCommerce supports a storefront currency selection, this is not currently integrated with price lists and will merely convert prices from the store's default currency for display convenience.

 <!--
 title: "Example Price List"